acch/tinysync/README.md

 3. Tinysync relies on SSH Public-Key Authentication (a.k.a.
 Password-less logins) to be set up so that a client can connect to the server without being prompted for a password.
    Ensure that rsync is installed on both, client and server.

+4. Manually run `sync.sh` from a terminal to verify that your configuration parameters are correct.
+When connecting to a server for the first time, ensure that the directory does not exist on the server (it will be uploaded).
+When adding more clients, ensure that the directory does not exist on the client (it will be downloaded).

-4. In a typical usage scenario you should run `sync.sh` repeatedly, e.g. via cron.
+5. In a typical usage scenario you should run `sync.sh` repeatedly, e.g. via cron.
 Add something like the following to your crontab (`crontab -e`) to enable scheduled synchronization:

    ```
    */10 * * * * /path/to/sync.sh &>> /var/log/sync.err
    ```

-5. You can also enable automatic synchronization using `autosync.sh`.
+6. You can also enable automatic synchronization using `autosync.sh`.
    It requires the installation of [inotify-tools](http://wiki.github.com/rvoicilas/inotify-tools/), as well as an inotify-compatible filesystem.

    Note that automatic synchronization using `autosync.sh` is optional.
 Even if you enable automatic synchronization you should still configure scheduled replication (via cron) in addition to that.